CodeYourFuture/immersive-go-course/README.md

 Each project has its own directory with a README.md file that has instructions.
 If you want to take a look at one way of completing an exercise, there's some code waiting on a branch prefixed `impl/` (short for "implementation") and an associated [Pull Request](https://github.com/CodeYourFuture/immersive-go-course/pulls) for you to look at.
 Try not to copy!

+Most exercises finish with a list of optional extension tasks.
+It's highly recommended that you try them out.
+Note that often the extensions are open-ended and under-specified - make sure to think about them with a curious mind: Why are they useful?
+What trade-offs do they have?

 1. [CLI & Files](./cli-files)
    <br>An introduction to building things with Go by replicating the unix tools `cat` and `ls`.
 1. [Servers & HTTP requests](./http-auth)